marklysze/Magic-Pocket-Control-ESP32/README.md

 # What can it do?
 The key features are:
 - Connect to the cameras wirelessly over Bluetooth LE
-- Select the camera to connect to if you have multiple available
+- Detect multiple cameras to allow you to select the camera to connect to, if multiple are available
 - Entry of the Bluetooth connection code (6 digit pin) through a touchscreen numpad (LILYGO T-Display-S3)
 - Entry of the Bluetooth connection code (6 digit pin) through the serial console (when you don't have touch-screen or keypad)
 - Multiple screens that can be viewed by swiping left and right (LILYGO T-Display-S3)